 All are welcome (women and men alike) to participate in this ministry of quilting.
-Please join us on Mondays from 9am-12pm or contact the church office or Carol Payton.
-Please check the calendar to learn about any change to the meeting time.
+Please join us on Thursdays from 9am-12pm or contact the church office or Carol Payton.

 Prayer Shawl Group

 All are welcome (women and men alike) to participate in this prayer shawl ministry.
-This group meets offsite on Mondays at 3pm.
-Please contact the church office or Mary Ellen Langridge to find out the location and current schedule.
+This group meets on Thursdays from 9am to 12pm or contact the church office.